 - Less Smoke Flavor: Wrapping can slightly reduce the amount of smoke that reaches the meat, potentially leading to a less intense smoky flavor.

-How to Cook Texas-style Smoked Beef Brisket
+How to Cook Texas-Style Smoked Beef Brisket

 1. Choosing the Brisket

-2. Setting up the Brisket
+2. Preparing the Brisket

 3. Setting up the Smoker